DeanDodds/milestoneproject4/README.md

 Product images banners and logo designed by the developer

 ## Code
-- cart app, products app code from the Boutique Abo tutorial
+- cart app, products app and product code from the Boutique Abo tutorial
+- box shadow taken from <a href="https://getcssscan.com/css-box-shadow-examples">Get Scan</a>

+# 7. Acknowledgements <a id="acknowledgements"></a>
+- Chris Quinn - My Mentor for continuous helpful feedback and advice.
+- The Code Institute Slack Community.